 2010-11: Finn skated in 60 games for the Storm in his first OHL season and played for gold medal-winning Ontario at the 2011 U17 World Hockey Challenge.
 On a Storm team that allowed more goals than it scored, Finn finished with an even plus/minus and scored 2 goals with 18 assists and 23 penalty minutes.
 In the first round playoff series with Saginaw he had 3 assists and was plus-3.
 In five games at the WHC, he scored 1 goal and had 4 penalty minutes.

 2011-12: Finn was the leading scorer amongst defensemen for Guelph in his second OHL season.
 In 61 games he scored 10 goals with 37 assists and was minus-13 with 58 penalty minutes.
 In a heart-breaking series that saw the Storm win the first two games only to have Plymouth win four straight (including Game 6 in overtime), Finn had 2 assists and was minus-one with 10 penalty minutes.
 Finn was rated 16th amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.
+Finn was chosen in the second round, 35th overall, of the 2012 NHL Draft by the Toronto Maple Leafs.

 2012-13: A case of mononucleosis and a knee injury limited Finn to 41 games in his third season with the Guelph Storm.
 He scored 11 goals with 20 assists and was +2 with 24 penalty minutes.
 Guelph finished fourth in the Midwest Division and lost to Kitchener in a first round playoff series.
 Finn did not play in the series.
 In August he was invited to Team Canada’s camp for the 2014 World Junior Championship.